Pellegrino Morano: Murder and conviction

+Apparently Morano came up with the idea of killing the Morellos, in which he was encouraged by Vollero.
 On September 7, 1916, Morello gang member Nicholas Terranova and Charles Ubriaco were lured in a trap while being invited to a chat with Morano and Navy Street gang boss Lauritano.
 Terranova and Ubriaco were shot and killed.
-Subsequently, they went after other East Harlem gang leaders, killing Giuseppe Verrazano, but were unable to reach the Morellos who stayed close to their house in East 116th Street.
+Subsequently, they went after other East Harlem gang leaders, killing Giuseppe Verrazano, but were unable to reach the Morellos, who stayed close to their house in East 116th Street.

-The Neapolitans did not fear police investigations because they paid off police officers and omertà prevented witnesses to step forward.
-However, in May 1917, Ralph Daniello, aka 'The Barber', a member of the Navy Street gang who had been present at the meetings to decide on the murders, began to tell the police everything he knew about Morano, the Neapolitan gangs, and the recent murders.
+The Neapolitans did not fear police investigations because they paid off police officers and the omertà code of silence prevented witnesses from testifying.
+However, in May 1917, Ralph Daniello, aka 'The Barber', a member of the Navy Street gang who had been present at the meetings to decide on the murders, began to tell the police about Morano, the Neapolitan gangs and the recent murders.

-On May 15, 1918, Morano was convicted of murder in the second degree in the case of Terranova and Ubriaco and sentenced to spend twenty years to life at Sing Sing prison.
+On May 15, 1918, Morano was convicted of murder in the second degree in the case of Terranova and Ubriaco and sentenced to twenty years to life at Sing Sing prison.
 His associate Vollero received a death sentence, which was later reduced to a minimum of 20 years.

-The last time Morano came in the limelights was during the trial against his former right-hand man Antonio Paretti in July 1926.
-Despite the fact that he had been in jail for the past seven years, he flatly refused to provide evidence against his associate.
+The last time Morano came into the limelight was during the trial of his former right-hand man Antonio Paretti in July 1926.
+Despite being in prison for seven years, he refused to testify against his associate.
 "I won't talk, I don't know anybody," he told the court before he was returned to his prison cell.